niksoc/sonarqube-plagiarism/scripts/README.md

 3. Run `jupyter notebook` and open `analysis.ipynb` from the notebook UI (Consult external resources for how to use jupyter notebooks)

 ### Javascript/Typescript Projects
+1. Install node.
+For eg. follow installation steps in https://github.com/nvm-sh/nvm and run `nvm install stable` and `nvm use stable`
- The node_modules folder containing all the dependencies must be at the root folder to remove the need for doing npm install in every project folder.
+2. The node_modules folder containing all the dependencies must be at the root folder to remove the need for doing `npm install` in every project folder.
 Usually this is achieved by doing npm install in a project folder and then moving the resulting node_modules folder to the root.